sjTheSahilJoseph/.dotfiles/README.md

 // Keep open IDEs side by side.
 But write code in Emacs.
 - Microsoft Visual Studio Community (for C/C++/C#)
 - PyCharm (for all kind of python thing)
-- Microsoft Visual Studio Code (for javascript and typescript development)
+- WebStrom (for javascript and typescript development)
 - Unity Engine
 - Unreal Engine
 - Godot Engine